Tuesday, January 22, 2013

 black pack stack smack track quack

 Ask your child if he knows why Jack has a capital J as its 1st letter.
 Ask your child if his name has a capital letter as the 1st letter?
-Yes, his name, or her name, starts with a capital letter.
-All names start with a capital letter.
+Yes, because all names start with a capital letter.

 Let's try: